1. Home

 Segmental vessels are identified and ligated in the mid vertebral body, away from the natural foramen.
 These vessels may already be disrupted due to the trauma.

 The unciform processes dictate the lateral borders of the corpectomy, establishing the safe area from the artery.
-This will leave a 3mm safe zone to the normal anatomy of the vertebral artery.
+This will leave a 3 mm safe zone to the normal anatomy of the vertebral artery.

 At this point, the fractured portion of the vertebral body (but not the posterior third) is removed using a combination of Leksell rongeurs and osteotomes.

-If a cage is used for the reconstruction, an instrument producing larger fragments of bone is preferred as it facilitates filling of the cage.
+If a cage is used for reconstruction, an instrument producing larger fragments of bone is preferred as it facilitates the filling of the cage.

 A burr is used to remove the posterior portion of the vertebral body as the spinal canal is approached.